The school holidays are an exciting time for everyone, but as well as being a…

 If your kids love to sit in all day playing video games, going to the park is a great activity to switch it up.
 Most parks have a children’s play area, which they’ll love, and it may also be nice to play games together on the grass as a family.
 Frisbee is a great one because the Frisbee itself is extremely portable, coming in a range of different colours and sizes, and it’s great for getting your children moving and for getting them to work together.
 If it’s a little windy too, it can be very entertaining!

 This is another old-school idea, but definitely a golden oldie.
 It is best done between pieces of furniture, and you can hold the bedding down with books or other heavy objects.
 Sheets also provide a great roof or wall for the blanket fort, and afterwards the kids can design the inside with cushions and more blankets.
-It provides the perfect place to read a bedtime story, or maybe just play – perhaps the fort belongs to a knight, and it is being invaded by an evil villain?
+It provides the perfect place to read a bedtime story, or maybe just play.

 A treasure hunt is great because it can be as long or as short as you like, indoor or outdoor, educational and clever, or simple and satisfying.
 Again, great for all ages, everyone can get involved.
 Probably the easiest way to start is by writing the first clue and giving them a description of a place, which when they work it out will lead them to the next clue, and then finally to the treasure!
 The treasure could be some chocolate, a little toy or maybe something else you know they’ll love.